ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 So in other words, you can draw fences only as hollow shapes empty inside, or you gonna get visual bug you see at bottom row.
 Last column should help you visualise what i did.

+Also there is no way at this moment to give each tile different Zorder so all tiles of each tilemap object will have its Z order.

+Then there comes animated tiles.
+Which are possible, but not in this extension since it aims for having multiple tilesets.
+And adding additional tiles with animations would generate ultra huge atlas image.
+But then we would face the isuse of checking each tile each frame and updating them, which we could narrow down to tiles that are on screen.
+Still it would be very performance unfriendly.

 # And that is all the logic behind creating tilesets.
 # EVERY SINGE TILESET will follow same exact logic.
 If your tileset look odd ingame it means you did not follow these rules.